Local Exposure in

 - Advertising of contraceptive products or hygiene products of an intimately personal nature.

-- Advertising that depicts sexually explicit, obscene and/or pornographic images or words;
+- Advertising that depicts sexually explicit, obscene and/or pornographic images or words, or exploitation;

 - Advertising that portrays graphic violence.